 - Writing Samples

 Students may also seek assistance with writing samples for the job search.
 Students who would like assistance with writing samples for OCI or other job opportunities should provide their writing samples to the Writing Specialist at least two business days before a scheduled appointment.

 - Scheduling Appointments

-First-year students seeking assistance with Lawyering Process assignments may make appointments by using the sign-up sheets on the Writing Clinic TWEN page or by dropping in during the Writing Specialist’s regularly-scheduled office hours (see schedule above).
-If the sign-up sheets are full, you may contact her to see whether it is possible to schedule another mutually convenient time.
-Students seeking assistance with assignments for classes other than Lawyering Process or writing samples should contact the Writing Specialist directly to schedule appointments.
+First year students seeking assistance with Lawyering Process assignments and writing samples may make appointments using the sign-up sheets on the Legal Writing Clinic TWEN page.
+Students seeking assistance with assignments for classes other than Lawyering Process should contact the Writing Specialist directly to schedule appointments.

 - Canceling Appointments

 Please delete your name from the sign-up sheets on TWEN as soon as possible if you find you are unable to make a scheduled appointment.
 If you need to cancel at the last minute, please e-mail the Writing Specialist to let her know.